Meet Paris Hilton in KL as she debuts her new fragrance at Sogo

 Interest surrounding Paris would witness a resurgence in 2020 with the release of This is Paris, a YouTube Original documentary that was lauded for chronicling her life and uncovering her experiences in dealing with emotional and verbal abuse in her adolescence, owing to her enrollment in some of America’s most prestigious boarding schools.

-She continues to remain an incredibly polarising figure in American pop culture, with detractors often attributing her vapid stardom to the devaluing celebrity status.
-After all, it was argued that she possessed no ‘real’ talents to speak of beyond her inherited wealth, and that she was ‘famous for being famous’.
+She continues to remain an incredibly polarising figure in American pop culture, with detractors often attributing her vapid stardom to the devaluing celebrity culture.
+After all, it was often said that she possessed no real talents to speak of beyond her inherited wealth, and that she was ‘famous for being famous’.

-On the flip side, others credit her for being one of the earliest adopters of modern stardom and laying the groundwork for the modern-day social media influencer.
-From her expert navigating of public-cum-media relations to her highly curated persona of a bombshell airhead defined by platinum blond locks, baby blue Bentley Continentals and pink velvet, Paris understood personal branding as well as marketing in a way that few other celebrities from the period did.
+But on the flip side, others credit her for being one of the earliest adopters of modern stardom and laying the groundwork for the modern-day social media influencer.
+From her expert navigating of public relations to her highly curated persona of a bombshell airhead defined by platinum blond locks, baby blue Bentley Continentals, and pink velvet, Paris understood personal branding in a way that few other celebrities from the period did.

 In the words of Hilton herself, ‘That’s hot’.